 - Is Skateboarding Harder Than Roller Skating?
 All You Need to Know

-- Additional Elements of Comparison Skateboarding vs. Roller Skating
+- Additional Comparison of Skateboarding vs. Roller Skating

 - 1. Skating Gear and Equipment: Similarities and Differences